Learning from What We Know: How to Perform Vulnerability Prediction using Noisy Historical Data: Introduction

-In particular, our results show that in the case where we train with clean data (case adopted by most of the previous work \cite{Jimenez+2019}), our approach improves all prediction performance metrics at the same time, \ie an improvement of 9\% in precision, 135\% in recall, 81\% in F-measure, and 41\% in MCC.
-In addition to these metrics, we also evaluate our approach on predicting ``novel" vulnerable components specifically.
-This is a new metric that we introduce in this paper to help evaluate the extent to which vulnerability prediction generalizes.
-Under realistic training settings where data include some unavoidable noise \cite{Jimenez+2019}, the average improvement achieved by our approach is even more remarkable (with a recall more than 22 times higher than the baselines).
+In particular, our results show that when we train all the approaches (including \our) with clean training data, \our outperforms the existing approaches by 83.96\% in Precision, 155.33\% in Recall, 132.95\% in F-measure, and 80.39\% in Matthews Correlation Coefficient (MCC).
+In addition to these metrics, we also evaluate \our on predicting unseen vulnerable components specifically.
+This is a new metric that we introduce in this paper to help evaluate the extent to which vulnerability prediction generalizes, i.e., ability to predict unseen components (components not used for training) as being vulnerable or not.
+The percentages of unseen vulnerable components predicted by TROVON, on average, are 40.05\%, 64.34\%, and 42.28\% higher than the ones obtained by existing techniques in Linux Kernel, Wireshark, and OpenSSL releases, reflecting \our's better generalization capability.
+Under \realset, on average, TROVON achieved 0.39 MCC, (\ie 3.63 times higher than the baselines), 0.69 F-measure, (\ie 11.82 times higher), 0.86 Precision, (\ie 2.66 times higher), and 0.58 Recall, (\ie 15.25 times higher than the baselines).